What Condition Is My Folding Knife In

 c.
 There may be signs of the scales starting to separate at some points from the liners/springs.

 d.
-Some color fading or wear on the handle texture/pattern will be common and no more than one pin/screw is missing.
+Some color fading or wear on the handle texture/pattern will be common, but no pin or screws are missing.

 5. Other Items: